dcefram/blog/content/journal/wifey-car/index.md

 tags = ['cars']
 date = 2025-08-20T08:28:30+08:00
 title = "Wifey Car"
-description = "The bank had a car plan benefit, so I availed it for my wife" slug = "wifey-car" type = "journal" draft = false
+description = "The bank had a car plan benefit, so we availed it" slug = "wifey-car" type = "journal" draft = false